2023-VT-Spring-Capstone/spark-realtime/README.md

 |"dividends"|actions.Dividends|The dividend payment(s) made by the company on the given date.|
 |"stock_splits"|actions.Stock Splits|The stock split(s) that occurred on the given date, expressed as a ratio (e.g. "2:1")|

-The snapshot of the current state of a specified stock:
+The snapshot of the current state of a given stock:

 |name|attribute|description|
 |---|---|---|